-1500 parameter sets were chosen for the fast simulator runs, using a maximin Latin hypercube design (Urban and Fricker, 2010), a method of generating multidimensional parameter sets designed to ensure good coverage of the overall parameter space.
-200 different parameter sets were chosen for the slow simulator runs in the same way.
-Finally, the fast simulator was also run at the same 200 points as the slow simulator, so fast approximation is referred to as "the fast simulator" and the standard version is referred to as "the slow
+For the fast simulator runs, 1500 parameter sets were chosen using a maximin Latin hypercube design (Urban and Fricker, 2010), a method of generating multidimensional parameter sets designed to ensure good coverage of the overall parameter space.
+For the slow simulator runs 200 different parameter sets were chosen in the same way.
+Finally, the fast simulator was also run at the same 200 points as the slow simulator, so the difference between the two simulators could be assessed.

-- 25 the difference between the two simulators could be assessed.
 Each of the 75 regions exhibits one of three types of difference between the two simulators.
 In some regions, the two simulators gave almost identical results.
-In some regions, the two simulators gave very highly-correlated results, but not identical (i.e. one simulator's output is close to simply being a multiple of the other's).
-In the remaining regions (typically - 15 those with relatively little ash predicted) the output of the two simulators is positively correlated, but not nearly so similar.
+In some regions, the two simulators gave very highly correlated results, but not identical (i.e. one simulator's output is close to simply being a multiple of the other's).
+In the remaining regions (typically those with relatively little ash predicted) the output of the two simulators is positively correlated, but not nearly so similar.
 Examples of the first and third relationships can be seen in Fig. 3.
-In all regions there was strong correlation between the output of the fast simulator with the output of the slow simulator, with many correlations being 0.99, and none lower than 0.7.
+In all regions there was strong correlation between the output of the fast simulator with the output of the slow simulator, with many correlations being 0.99 and none lower than 0.7.

-5 Before proceeding, some notation should be introduced.
-A particular parameter set is denoted by $\mathbf{x}1$ , and the ith parameter within this set is $x_i$ .
-Collections of parameter sets are denoted by $\mathbf{x}1, \ldots, \mathbf{x}n$ .
-The 200 parameter sets at which the slow simulator is evaluated are denoted by $\mathbf{x}1, \ldots, \mathbf{x}{200}$ . and the remaining 1500 parameter sets are denoted by $\mathbf{x}{201}, \ldots, \mathbf{x}{1700}$ .
+Before proceeding, some notation should be introduced.
+A particular parameter set is denoted by x, and the ith parameter within this set is x_i .
+Collections of parameter sets are denoted by x_1, \ldots, x_n .
+The 200 parameter sets at which the slow simulator is evaluated are denoted by x_1, \ldots, x{200} . and the remaining 1500 parameter sets are denoted by $x{201}, \ldots, x{1700}$.
 The sets of parameter sets are labelled

-$\mathcal{X}S = \{\mathbf{x}1, \dots, \mathbf{x}{200}\}$
+$$\mathcal{X}{S} = \{x_1, \dots, x{200}\}\$$

-$$|0 \quad \mathcal{X}F = \{\mathbf{x}{201}, \dots \mathbf{x}{1700}\}.$$
+$\mathcal{X}{F} = \{x{201}, \dots x{1700}\}.$